-The longer you delay release upgrades of your store, the harder it will be to upgrade for you.
+The longer you delay release upgrades of your store, the harder it will be for you to upgrade.
 For example, upgrading from 2.3 to 2.4 is much easier then from 2.0 to 2.3.

 For example, while a patch will make your site secure, by delaying full upgrades you may be missing out on new features or improvements which may be critical to your business.
 For example, Magento 2.4 uses PHP version 7.4, which is much faster than older versions of PHP.
 So if you upgrade your store and PHP, you’ll receive a speed increase, which is very important for your customers' user experience and for Google (yes, speed affects your organic rank).

 As mentioned above, release upgrades of Magento introduce a lot of new changes.
 Some of those changes may not be compatible with your theme, extensions or customizations.
 Those changes can create major issues in your store.
 For example, some functions can be broken.